fonkyju/simple-scraping-python/README.md

 This project is a simple example of web scraping which allows to crawl web pages with paginations and to extract data from the target site.

-For the example I created my own local VHOST but we can of course crawl external urls.
+For the example I created my own local vhost but we can of course crawl external urls.

 ## Installing